Quick Stats

 How to Apply

 The Donald and Alice Noble Foundation does not have a public application process.
-The foundation explicitly states on its Form 990-PF that it "only makes contributions to preselected charitable organizations" and "does not accept unsolicited requests for funds."
+The foundation explicitly states on its Form 990-PF that it "only makes contributions to preselected charitable organisations" and "does not accept unsolicited requests for funds."

 Getting on Their Radar

 College of Wooster Connection: Donald E. Noble served on the College of Wooster board of trustees for 41 years, and the foundation has maintained a relationship with the institution.
-Organizations with connections to College of Wooster may have an advantage.
+Organisations with connections to College of Wooster may have an advantage.

 Wayne County Community Foundation Partnership: The Noble Foundation helped establish the Wayne County Community Youth Foundation in 2012.
-Organizations working with the Wayne County Community Foundation may come to the attention of the Noble Foundation trustees.
+Organisations working with the Wayne County Community Foundation may come to the attention of the Noble Foundation trustees.

 Case Western Reserve University/Mandel School: Gayle Noble is an alumna of the Mandel School of Applied Social Sciences (SAS '88), which has received significant support including the Noble Commons facility and Noble Leadership Fellows Scholarship Fund.
-Her 32-year career in behavioral health informs the foundation's interest in mental health services.
+Her 32-year career in behavioural health informs the foundation's interest in mental health services.

 Decision Timeline